 - The ongoing EARTH study on radon testing

 Meeting on Hill Visit preparations

 9:00 a.m. to 12:00 p.m.

 Part 1: Presentation and discussion on envisioning a new federal lead poisoning prevention strategy that could include risk assessments in tenant-based Section 8 Housing, updating the Lead Disclosure Law and other elements

-Option #1: Visits to Capitol Hill to meet with Congressional offices
+Option #1: Capitol Hill Visits to Meet with Congressional Staffs

-- Alternative financing mechanisms and service delivery for healthy homes
+- Alternative financing mechanisms and service delivery for healthy housing

-- Building healthy housing workforce capacity and development
+- Building lead hazard control and healthy housing workforce capacity and development

 Throughout the conference, attendees will have several opportunities to meet with colleagues from throughout the United States to discuss program ideas, ways to deal with problem areas, how to meet program goals, and to share what is working and what is not.